ryancdickson/crp-staging/content/index.md

 ##### 1.3.3.1 Automation Support

-Until [FUTURE DATED: MONTH, DD, YYYY], all CAs that validate to a certificate included in the Chrome Root Store SHOULD satisfy the following requirements.
+Until [FUTURE DATE: MONTH, DD, YYYY], all CAs that validate to a certificate included in the Chrome Root Store SHOULD satisfy the following requirements.

-Effective [FUTURE DATED: MONTH, DD, YYYY], all CA certificates that validate to a certificate included in the Chrome Root Store responsible for issuing TLS server authentication Certificates MUST satisfy the following requirements.
+Effective [FUTURE DATE: MONTH, DD, YYYY], all CA certificates that validate to a certificate included in the Chrome Root Store responsible for issuing TLS server authentication Certificates MUST satisfy the following requirements.

 Certificate lifecycle management automation solutions ("automation solutions") increase agility and improve the [security](https://zanema.com/papers/imc23_stale_certs.pdf) and resilience of the Internet ecosystem.
 The following requirements set an expectation that every CA capable of issuing TLS server authentication certificates trusted by default in Chrome supports at least one automation solution.